BumbleFlash/BumbleFlash/README.md

 </a>
 <br><br>

 I'm Sudarshan, zealous self-taught software developer and a computer science grad student at University of South Florida.
 I see Software engineering as continuous activity of acquiring skills and knowledge.
-I only have one goal, to learn as much as I can.
+I have 2 goals, to learn as much as I can and develop softwares that make a difference to the society.

 💬 Feel free to ask me about anything, I am happy to help <br>
 📫 Ping me on [Sudarshan's LinkedIn](https://www.linkedin.com/in/sudarshansampathkumar);